Economy of Greece: Evolution of the debt crisis

 As a consequence, there was a crisis in international confidence in Greece's ability to repay its sovereign debt, as reflected by the rise of the country's borrowing rates (although their slow rise – the 10-year government bond yield only exceeded 7% in April 2010 – coinciding with a large number of negative articles, has led to arguments about the role of international news media in the evolution of the crisis).
 In order to avert a default (as high borrowing rates effectively prohibited access to the markets), in May 2010 the other Eurozone countries, and the IMF, agreed to a "rescue package" which involved giving Greece an immediate €45 billion in bail-out loans, with more funds to follow, totaling €110 billion.
 In order to secure the funding, Greece was required to adopt harsh austerity measures to bring its deficit under control.
 Their implementation was to be monitored and evaluated by the European Commission, the European Central Bank and the IMF.

 The 2008 financial crisis – particularly the austerity package put forth by the EU and the IMF – has been met with anger by the Greek public, leading to riots and social unrest, while there have been theories about the effect of international media.
 Despite - others say because of - the long range of austerity measures, the government deficit has not been reduced accordingly, mainly, according to many economists, because of the subsequent recession.

 Public sector workers have come out on strike in order to resist job cuts and reductions to salaries as the government promises that a large scale privatisation programme will be accelerated.
 Immigrants are sometimes treated as scapegoats for economic problems by far-right extremists.

-In 2013, Greece became the first developed market to be reclassified as an emerging market by different financial rating companies.
+In 2013, Greece became the first developed market whose stock market was reclassified as an emerging market by different financial rating companies, only starting to be reclassified back as a developed market, first by FTSE Russell in October 2025, followed by other rating companies.

 By July 2014 there were still anger and protests about the austerity measures, with a 24-hour strike among government workers timed to coincide with an audit by inspectors from the International Monetary Fund, the European Union and European Central Bank in advance of a decision on a second bailout of one billion euros ($1.36 billion), due in late July.